 TGax editor, please make changes to the 1st and 2nd paragraph in this sub-clause as shown below

-In Beacon and Probe Response frames, a Reduced Neighbor Report element may be transmitted by an AP with dot11TVHTOptionImplemented, or dot11FILSActivated or dot11ColocatedRNRImplemented equal to true.
-In FILS Discovery frames, a Reduced Neighbor Report element is optionally sent by a FILS AP.
+A Reduced Neighbor Report element contains information on neighbor APs, co-located APs or a combination of both.
 An AP that operates in the 2.4 GHz or 5 GHz band and that is in the same co-located AP set as one or more 6 GHz APs shall follow the rules in 26.17.2.4 (Out of band discovery of a 6 GHz BSS) for including a Reduced Neighbor Report element in Beacon and Probe Response frames.
-A Reduced Neighbor Report element contains information on neighbor APs.
-A Reduced Neighbor Report element might not be exhaustive either by choice or by the fact that there may be neighbor APs not known to the AP.
+A Reduced Neighbor Report element might not be exhaustive either by choice or by the fact that there may be neighbor APs not known to the reporting AP.
+An AP that intends to report neighboring or co-located APs may include more than one Reduced Neighbor Report element in a Beacon, Probe Response or FILS Discovery frame, if the reported APs do not all fit in a single Reduced Neighbor Report element; otherwise, it shall not include more than one Reduced Neighbor Report element.

-An AP with dot11MultiBSSIDImplemented equal to true shall not include Reduced Neighbor Report element in the Nontransmitted BSSID Profile subelement of the Multiple BSSID element.
+An AP with dot11MultiBSSIDImplemented equal to true shall not include a Reduced Neighbor Report element in the Nontransmitted BSSID Profile subelement of the Multiple BSSID element.

-NOTE—The Beacon, Probe Response or FILS Discovery frame of an AP with dot11MultiBSSIDImplemented equal true can carry the Reduced Neighbor Report element.
+NOTE—The Beacon, Probe Response or FILS Discovery frame of an AP with dot11MultiBSSIDImplemented equal to true can carry a Reduced Neighbor Report element.
+In this case, the values of the fields in the Reduced Neighbor Report element apply to all the BSSs in the multiple BSSID set except for the Same SSID subfield(s), whose value applies only to the BSS corresponding to the transmitted BSSID.

 Multiple BSSID element